Discover more from The Product Bistro

 Did you lie on your cover letter and CV.
 They won’t ask too probing of questions, but they will look for you to expand on a couple of things from your past.
 Probably your current job – 1 will be their focus.
 Make sure that you are consistent, and clear.

-Any personal ticks or oddities.
+Any personal tics or oddities?
 Can you hold a conversation?
 Can you sound natural?
 Do you stumble on words, are you nervous? (or is your nervousness obvious).
 You aren’t interviewing to be a coder, or an assembly line worker.
 Be natural.
-Banter with them, Engage, but don’t dominate the conversation.
+Banter with them, engage, but don’t dominate the conversation.
 Do ask for clarification if you don’t understand the question or if you need a moment to compost yourself.
 You likely have a benefit in that you are on a cell phone, and you can safely ask them to repeat something, giving you a few more seconds to craft an answer.

 Will you fit their culture?
 Are you able to fit in.
 A product manager is a central role, with crucial interactions across a large swath of the organization.
 A bad cultural fit, regardless of how perfect your skills and knowledge are, will mean a painful experience both for you or the company.
 Better to figure that out up front.